Jason M. Klusowski

 • February 2024.
 I'm looking for a postdoctoral associate in statistics and machine learning at Princeton, starting summer/fall 2024!

 • February 2024.
-I received an Innovation Research Grant from the School of Engineering and Applied Science (SEAS) at Princeton.
+I received a Project X Innovation Research Grant from the School of Engineering and Applied Science (SEAS) at Princeton.

 • January 2024.
 Paper on convergence rates of oblique regression trees with Matias Cattaneo and Rajita Chandak to appear in Annals of Statistics.